Can this site use your data to personalize useful ads for you?

 seen in just one day!

 When the government repealed the prohibition of Christianity, the followers of Urakami who had

 regained their freedom took on the building of Urakami Cathedral as their first project.
-Due to

 funding difficulties however, construction did not get underway for 20 years.
 Finally, in 1914, this

 impressive structure was completed as Asia's leading Roman style cathedral.